 It’s nearly impossible to avoid social media altogether, but there are things you can do to avoid developing an unhealthy relationship or addiction.
 For instance, set clear boundaries for yourself on when you will or won’t engage and for how long.
 You can also take “social media breaks” where you sign off from all social media for a predetermined length of time.
 Even taking a step back from it for a day or two, and instead, planning some time to meet up with someone in person can go a long way in supporting positive mental health.

-Social Media Addiction Counseling in Beverly Hills
+Social Media Addiction Counseling in Beverly Hills, Irvine, and Newport Beach

 For individuals who have been unsuccessful in trying to limit their engagement in social media and are now finding that it is putting a strain on their job, relationships, or physical health, social media addiction counseling may be the best option.
 Contact Blair Wellness Group in Beverly Hills to schedule an appointment.